okbob/plpgsql_check/README.md

      All 3 tests passed.
     =====================

+## Compilation for PostgresPro

+`plpgsql_check` requires some unpublished patches to successufully compiled and used with PostgresPro.
+Use `plpgsql_check` from PostgresPro repository.

 ## Compilation on Ubuntu

 Sometimes successful compilation can require libicu-dev package (PostgreSQL 10 and higher - when pg was compiled with